ChocolateVS/Campus360-JS/README.md

 - Cannot run https to http - Either use NGINX + certbot to request over an API, or configure the express to use HTTPS yourself.
 OR just run everything on http for simplicity.

-Rowan: Developed the Android app & Front end
+Rowan: Developed the Android app & Front-end
-Alexander: Developed the server configuration & Front end
+Alexander: Developed the backend, server-config & Front end